Maryan (soundtrack): Chart performance

 The soundtrack album made its debut at number one upon release on the iTunes India charts.
 The day after release, the track "Nenjae Ezhu" topped all the charts with over one crore online listeners.
 As of 8 June 2013 the song "Kadal Raasa Naan" had topped all the Radio FM charts in southern India.
 After one month of the release of the soundtrack album, the songs "Nenjae Ezhu" and "Kadal Raasa Naan" attained the peak position on the Radio Mirchi South Top 20 charts, whereas "Sonapareeya" peaked at #3 and "Innum Konjam Neram" at #18.

 Marketing

 On 31 March 2013, a 40-second teaser with a musical score of "Sonapareeya" was released which showed Dhanush with a spear in his hand, diving into deep sea in a breath and hunting on the seabed.
 The teaser of the song "Nenje Ezhu" was released on 26 April 2013.
 It crossed over three lakh views on YouTube in less than two days.
 A. R. Rahman extended an invitation through YouTube for the premiere of the song "Nenjae Ezhu" on 3 May 2013.
 The track was released as a single on 3 May 2013.

-Track listing
+Tamil (Original)

 The complete track listing was revealed on A.R.
 Rahman's official website on 4 May 2013.
 The complete soundtrack album was released at the composer's recording studio in Chennai on 17 May 2013, and was also made available as mastered for iTunes version.